run-ai/docs/docs/admin/integration/clearml.md

 ```

 !!!
 Note
-    The script is hardcoded for the above queue name and Run:AI Project name.
+    The script is hardcoded for the above queue name and Run:ai Project name.
 You can change the script accordingly.

 Validate that the Queue and thew Project are connected by running: